 As the Internet of Things expands and 5G is rolled out globally, it’s no longer feasible for telcos to rely on manual efforts to manage and maintain their networks.

 In fact, autonomous networks have been on the cards for some time.
-Communications service providers (CSPs) have already deployed automation in some of their processes, in the shape of solutions that facilitate self-organizing networks (SON), network function virtualization (NFV) and software-defined networking (SDN).
+Communications service providers (CSPs) have already deployed automation in some of their processes, in the shape of solutions that facilitate AI driven self-organizing networks (SON), network function virtualization (NFV) and software-defined networking (SDN).
 Now, thanks to advances in artificial intelligence (AI) and machine learning (ML) techniques in the past couple of years, they are able to go even further.

 We are certain to see ever greater interest in network self-optimization and self-scaling, as systems become increasingly capable of “learning” how to identify and react to load and bandwidth requirements at any given moment and in any particular location.
 At the same time, the digital telecommunications network of tomorrow will rely on AI/ML to recognize any issues that might arise, and take appropriate action to correct them.